pkorac/instant-edge-issue/README.md

 Super simple Nuxt 3 app to demonstrate the issue with running Nuxt+InstantDB on edge – i.e. Cloudflare Pages.

+Simple Query can be found in `/server/api/mydogs.ts` – it's a simple query that returns a list of dogs.
+Page fetching the data is in `/app.vue` – it's a simple page that fetches the data and displays it.

 ## Assumption on what's causing the issue